 Every child has a dream.
-Some want to be famous, some want to help others and some just want to go Disney World.
-Ed wright’s was to be able to understand animal behaviour.
+Some want to be famous, some want to help others and some just want to go to Disney World.
+Ed Wright’s was to be able to understand animal behaviour.
 Now, thanks partly to his BSc in Zoology with a Modern Language at the University of Manchester, Ed is getting to live that dream.
 From Gabon to Leipzig, and elephants to meerkats, Ed has observed a wide array of animals in a variety of different conditions and locations.
 Here, he discusses the path he has taken and the places he has visited.
 Prepare to get jealous!

 Since I was a young boy, I always wanted to understand why animals do what they do, so the decision to study zoology was an easy one.
 I ended up combining zoology with French, which was really useful later on – plus, I got to spend a year in France gaining work experience.